 Children born with a cleft palate are more likely to have ear infections than those not born with cleft palate.
-These It is important for a child born with a cleft palate to have problems occur because the muscles of the palate may frequent ear exams with a primary care doctor or ENT. not work the way they are supposed to.
-Under normal Fluid in the middle ear can be hard to detect at home circumstances, the palatal muscles open the Eustachian because it does not always result in clear symptoms like tubes, the small tubes connecting the throat to the middle earaches or fevers.
-Fluid in the middle ear can cause ear.
-When the Eustachian tubes do not open properly, hearing loss.
-Unfortunately, even mild hearing loss can air cannot enter the middle ear and fluid may build up, affect a child's speech and language.
-Constant fluid can sometimes causing infections.
-This condition is called permanently damage the eardrum.
-Your child's team will otitis media.
-Because this problem occurs often for usually monitor for hearing loss and ear disease.
-In most children born with a cleft palate, the ACPA recommends cases, frequent check-ups and timely treatment (like the that these children see their primary care doctor or the PE tubes described above) can readily solve problems with otolaryngologist (ENT) on the team for an ear exam within the ears and with hearing. the first few weeks of life.
+These problems occur because the muscles of the palate may not work the way they are supposed to.
+Under normal circumstances, the palatal muscles open the Eustachian tubes, the small tubes connecting the throat to the middle ear.
+When the Eustachian tubes do not open properly, air cannot enter the middle ear and fluid may build up, sometimes causing infections.
+This condition is called otitis media.
+Because this problem occurs often for children born with a cleft palate, the ACPA recommends that these children see their primary care doctor or the otolaryngologist (ENT) on the team for an ear exam within the first few weeks of life.

-If a child has fluid in the middle ear, a doctor's first step In addition to having frequent check-ups with a primary is usually to prescribe medication.
-If the fluid persists care provider (pediatrician) or ENT for fluid in the ears, a or if the infant has repeated ear infections requiring child should have regular hearing tests.
-As descried in the antibiotics, the child's doctor may recommend a minor section above, the build-up of fluid in the middle ear can surgical procedure called a myringotomy.
-For this cause hearing loss.
-Hearing tests are an important part of procedure, a surgeon makes a small slit in the eardrum treatment during the early years. to drain the fluid, then inserts tiny, plastic or metal tubes called pressure equalization tubes (also called There are several ways to evaluate a child's hearing.
-Certain PE tubes).
-PE tubes allow air to enter the middle ear hearing tests can be performed on babies as young as oneand prevent fluid from building up.
-As a child grows, PE day old.
-These tests should be done by an audiologist who tubes fall out on their own, usually after several months. has the specialized training and equipment to test very Once the tubes fall out, the small slits heal well and young children.
+If a child has fluid in the middle ear, a doctor's first step is usually to prescribe medication.
+If the fluid persists or if the infant has repeated ear infections requiring antibiotics, the child's doctor may recommend a minor surgical procedure called a myringotomy.
+For this procedure, a surgeon makes a small slit in the eardrum to drain the fluid, then inserts tiny, plastic or metal tubes called pressure equalization tubes (also called PE tubes).
+PE tubes allow air to enter the middle ear and prevent fluid from building up.
+As a child grows, PE tubes fall out on their own, usually after several months.
+Once the tubes fall out, the small slits heal well and usually do not damage the eardrum.
+This operation is often performed when a child is under anesthesia for lip and/or palate surgery.